muhammadanas0716/muhammadanas0716/README.md

 - 🌱 I’m currently exploring the vast & hot domain of Machine Learning
 - 📃 Researching on Algorithmic Trading
 - 👯 I’m looking to collaborate with other content creators & professionals🤝🏻
-- 🥅 2022 Goals: Learn more about algorithmic trading and Web3 🚀
+- 🥅 2022 Goals: Learn more Web3 & Blockchain 🚀
 - ⚡ Fun fact: I love to play the piano